 1—Glamping Paperbark Camp in New South Wales

-If you’re looking to escape the hustle and bustle of the city, Paperbark is the perfect choice.
-Although a glamping experience, the campsite is also ecologically sustainable so you won’t find air-conditioning or heating, power points to charge your devices, or refrigerators.
+If you’re looking to escape the hustle and bustle of the city, Paperbark is a perfect choice.
+Although a glamping experience, the campsite is also ecologically sustainable so you won’t find air-conditioning or heating, power points to charge your devices or refrigerators.
 Included in prices are dining options and all water activities.
-Not to mention, you’re only a 15 minute drive away from Sydney’s whitest sands—Hyams Beach.
+Not to mention, you’re only a 15-minute drive away from Sydney’s whitest sands—Hyams Beach.

 2—Glamping Nightfall Wilderness Camp in Queensland

 With only six adults staying at this glamping site at any one time, Nightfall Wilderness Camp is perfect for those looking for an intimate and private experience.
 The tents are well spaced out and nestled in the natural environment.
 With the ecologically sustainable ethos of the camp hosts, you’ll see that the camp is so perfectly harmonious with the environment and is not obtrusive.
 However, you won’t come across pretentiousness in this environment as the hosts provide fire-cooked meals around the campfire that creates a space for sharing stories and connecting with the land and people.
 If you’re looking for a more intimate experience there are alternative dining options.

 Nightfall Wilderness Camp is situated next door to the world heritage-listed Lamington National Park.
 You’ll be able to check out the clear rapids of Christmas Creek, the untouched natural environment, or even go on a guided tour around the surrounds.
 Booking a massage with Nightfall is also worth it because you won’t find pre-recorded sounds of nature, you’ll be smack bang in the middle of it.
 The best part of the massage is its open-air and by the creek or in the forest.